 About Pet Rats

 The fancy rat is a domesticated brown rat (Rattus norvegicus), which is the most common type of pet rat and comes in a wide variety of colors and coat types.
-Domesticated rats are physiologically and psychologically different from their wild relatives, and pose no more of a health risk than other common pets, if bred by reputable breeders.
-(I urge you not to buy your rats from a pet store.
-Adopting from a rescue center is even better, if you can find one.)
+Domesticated rats are physiologically and psychologically different from their wild relatives, and pose no more of a health risk than other common pets if bred by reputable breeders.
 While wild rat populations could introduce pathogens like Salmonella into the home, domesticated brown rats are not considered a disease threat.

 Fancy rats are typically easy to care for and are quite affordable, which adds to their popularity among pet owners.
 Domestic fancy rats are quite independent, loyal and easily trained.
 In fact, fancy rats are considered more intelligent than any other domesticated rodent.

 Domesticated rats are quite sociable and function best with at least one cage mate.
 It is usually not a good idea to keep a single rat unless there are severe behavioral problems, such as those sometimes seen in some older males.
 The earlier rats are introduced to one another, the better.
 A good breeder will encourage new owners to take two or more rats of the same gender from the same litter for starters.

 There can be some fighting at the beginning among males until the establishment of the alpha rat has been determined.
 After that, the rats should get along well.
 Within two weeks to a month, the rats will most likely have adjusted and become friendlier with each other.
 Rats are typically friendly to other cage mates, particularly with females.
 They will even sometimes help or take care of other sick rats.